pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_message-actions.md

 # Message Actions API for C# SDK

-Use Message Actions to add/remove metadata on published messages (receipts, reactions).
-Clients can subscribe to channels to receive message action events and fetch past actions from Message Persistence.
+Use Message Actions to add or remove metadata (for example, receipts and reactions) on published messages.
+Subscribe to channels to receive message action events, and fetch past actions from Message Persistence.

 ##### Reactions
-"Message Reactions" is a specific use of Message Actions for emoji/social reactions.
+“Message Reactions” are a specific use of the Message Actions API for emoji/social reactions.

 ##### Message Actions vs. Message Reactions
-Message Actions is the low-level API for arbitrary metadata; Message Reactions uses the same API for emoji/social reactions.
-In PubNub Core and Chat SDKs, this functionality may be referred to as Message Reactions.
+- Message Actions: low-level API for arbitrary metadata (read receipts, delivery confirmations, custom data).
+- Message Reactions: same API used specifically for emoji/social reactions.
+Terminology differs between Core/Chat SDKs, functionality is the same.

 ##### Request execution
 Use try/catch.
-Invalid parameters throw exceptions; server/network errors are in the returned status.
+Invalid parameters throw exceptions.
+If the request reaches the server but fails, error details are in the returned status.

 ```
 1try